Guide to Prime Loans

 Super-prime 720 or above

-Knowing your credit score can help you assess the category you will fit in.
+Knowing your credit score can help you assess which category you belong to.

 Prime Loan Rates

-As of May 20, 2024, the current official prime rate is 8.50%, according to The Wall Street Journal’s (WSJ’s) Money Rates table, which aggregates prime rates charged throughout the U.S. and in other countries.
-The prime rate is typically three percentage points higher than the federal funds rate, set by the Federal Reserve.
+As of February 2026, the prime rate is 6.75%, according to The Wall Street Journal (WSJ)’s Money Rates table, which aggregates prime rates charged throughout the U.S. and in other countries.
+The prime rate is typically three percentage points higher than the federal funds rate set by the Federal Reserve.

-Each bank has the ability to set its own prime rate, but most base it off the national average listed under the WSJ prime rate.
+Each bank has the ability to set its own prime rate, but most base it on the national average listed under the WSJ prime rate.

-Prime rates for consumer loans, however, aren’t the same as the “prime rate” that is used for a bank’s top corporate customers.
-Since consumers generally do not have the same resources as large companies, banks typically charge them the prime rate plus a surcharge based on the product type they want and their qualifications as a borrower.
-For example, a credit card interest rate might be the prime rate plus 10%.
+Prime rates for consumer loans, however, aren’t the same as the prime rate for a bank’s top corporate customers.
+Since consumers generally do not have the same resources as large companies, banks typically charge individuals the prime rate plus a surcharge based on the product type they want and their qualifications as a borrower.
+For example, a credit card interest rate might be the prime rate plus 12%.

 How Does the Prime Loan Rate Affect You?

 The prime loan rate affects everyone.
-From buying a car to buying a house to opening a credit card, the benchmark prime loan rate will have an influence on how much interest you’ll pay.
-You may be more vulnerable to prime loan rate fluctuations if you have a lot of variable interest loans, like credit card debt.
-As the prime rate climbs, so too might the APR of your cards.
+From buying a car to buying a house to opening a credit card, the benchmark prime loan rate influences how much interest you pay.
+You may be more vulnerable to prime loan rate fluctuations if you have a lot of variable interest loans, such as credit card debt.
+As the prime rate climbs, so too might the annual percentage rate (APR) of your cards.
 When you see a prime rate hike, it can mean that your APR will quickly rise as well.

-Conversely, when the prime rate falls, some people use that time to refinance a mortgage or lock in a rate for a loan, like a personal loan or an auto loan.
+When the prime rate falls, some people take the opportunity to refinance their mortgage or loan, such as a personal loan or an auto loan, to lock in a lower rate.

-Because the prime rate affects credit cards, some people who carry a high credit card balance who have good credit may consider using a personal loan to consolidate their credit card debt.
-This is one popular use for personal loans and can potentially help you save money on interest, depending on the rates offered.
+Because the prime rate affects credit cards, some people who carry a high credit card balance and have good credit may consider using a personal loan to consolidate their credit card debt.
+This is one popular use of personal loans and can potentially help you save money on interest, depending on the rate.

-What Is the Difference Between a Prime Loan and Subprime Loan?
+What Is the Difference Between a Prime Loan and a Subprime Loan?

 Interest Rates